AlbertoTalavan/TS_RWbootcamp_2020/Week04/Compatibility_Readme.md

 **Week 04 (Monday 15 June to Sunday 21 June**

 ## Compatibility Slider:
-Curent status:
-  - [x] In progress at this very moment ...
-  - [x] finished ...
-  - [x] Extra Unit Testing ...
-  - [ ] readme complete.

-We have a partial project the one we have to finish (fixing uy, completing logic and so on...).
+The task consists in finishing a partial project (fixing UI, giving it logic, etc.):

+#### As for the **UI** of the app I did the following updates:
-I have **created a CompatibilityGame Model** which is the Model of the app.
+- I have **created a CompatibilityGame Model** which is the Model of the app.

-Control between the Model and the UI is permormed on the Controller (our viewController in the app), BUT **I added a `func restart()`method to the Model** just because in my opinion **the model should be able to control** it initial state during the game, I mean **not all the states** but **at least the initial one (the reset())**, performing the default operations to prepare it to be used by the Controller.
+- Control between the Model and the UI is permormed on the Controller (our viewController in the app), BUT **I added a `func restart()`method to the Model** just because in my opinion **the model should be able to control** it initial state during the game, I mean **not all the states** but **at least the initial one (the reset())**, performing the default operations to prepare it to be used by the Controller.
 The controller is who gives the order to reset it (it made a call to reset() using the game object instantiated in it, and takes control of other settings that are being controlled by itself).
 ```Swift
 //inside the viewController
 func restart() {